-V2 Cloud computers work as an HIPAA compliance software.
-All our cloud computers can be connected to either on-premises or cloud HIPAA compliance software.
+V2 Cloud can help with your HIPAA compliancy.
+All our cloud computers can be connected to either on-premises or cloud HIPAA compliant.
 Whether you are a healthcare provider or an associate, using compliant cloud desktops can help you achieve and maintain compliance by streamlining your compliance requirements.

 We’re all about transparency